 - B&A Mineracao, the venture of Roger Agnelli (ex CEO of Vale) and BTG Pactual

-- QKR Corporation, the fund headed by ex-JP Morgan Chase bankers Lloyd Pengelli and Roger Kennedy, with Andre Liebenberg (former BHP Billiton) and backed by a consortium of investors including Qatar Holdings
+- QKR Corporation, the fund headed by ex-JP Morgan Chase banker Lloyd Pengilly, with Andre Liebenberg (former BHP Billiton), and backed by a consortium of investors including Qatar Holdings

 - Magris Resources, the fund set up by Aaron Regent (ex CEO of Barrick Gold)